 Step 2 - Write Your Patent Application

 This is the hardest and most time consuming step.
 In order to get a valid patent, you have to describe in detail to the patent office exactly how to make and use your invention.
 You should include several figures or drawings showing what your invention looks like.
 If your idea is for a new software process, than your figures will be a flow chart showing each step of the process.
 When creating your figures, make sure to label each key feature of your invention with a number.
 You will then use those numbers when you write your detailed description of your invention in your patent specification.
 The goal of your patent application should be to create a technical description of how to make and use your invention.
-This is not a marketing piece of business plan so go easy on the market and business information and focus on technical details.
-Patents and patent applications are published online so don’t include any business secrets or strategies in your patent application.
+This is not a marketing piece or business plan so go easy on the market and business information and focus on technical details.
+Patents and patent applications are published online so don't include any business secrets or strategies in your patent application.
 Tip: Sign up for my patent filing newsletter and get instant access to my free patent application template which you can use to patent an idea.
 Sign up here:

 Don't get frustrated and don't give up